-3 Texas officers shot by gunman, who holds 3 people in home
+Man barricaded in Texas home after 3 officers are shot

-Three police officers were shot and a man remained barricaded inside a home with three of his family members in a suburb of Austin, Texas, authorities said.
+Residents of a suburb near Austin, Texas, were told to stay indoors early Monday as police surrounded a home where a man was barricaded inside with three of his family members after three officers were shot hours earlier.

-Officers were still on the scene in Cedar Park early Monday morning, the police department tweeted.

-Authorities responded to a call about 3:10 p.m.
-Sunday at a home off Natalie Cove from a mother who said her son kicked in the door of the home, Interim Chief of Police Mike Harmon said during a news conference near the scene.
+Police in Cedar Park responded to a call about 3:10 p.m.
+Sunday from a mother who said her son kicked in the door of the home, Interim Chief of Police Mike Harmon said during a news conference Sunday.

+Harmon said that when officers arrived they were met with gunfire and taken to a local hospital.
+All three officers were stable and had injuries not considered to be life-threatening.

-The mother, a juvenile and another person, whose age was unknown, remain in the home held by the suspect, believed to be in his mid-20s, Harmon said.
+The mother, a juvenile and another person, whose age was unknown remained in the home with the son, believed to be in his mid-20s, Harmon said.
 The suspect has “some mental health issues,” he said.

-Harmon said when officers arrived they were met with gunfire and taken to a local hospital.
-All three officers were stable and had injuries not considered to be life-threatening.
-At least one officer was to remain in the hospital overnight.

 It is unclear whether the suspect was injured.

-“We want to end this peacefully for everyone involved,” Harmon said, making a plea to the unidentified suspect.
+“We want to end this peacefully for everyone involved,” Harmon said Sunday, making a plea to the unidentified suspect.
 “Please, come out and surrender peacefully.”

+Cedar Park police said on Twitter that the situation was ongoing at about 4:30 a.m.
+Monday and that those who live nearby should remain indoors.

 Harmon said that the Cedar Park Police Department has a history at the residence, but did not provide details, including when police last visited the home.